 Tip: We recommend to keep the total number of billing entities at a bare minimum to ensure ease of maintenance and reduced risk of the users selecting the wrong billing entity at check-out.

 2. Setting up billing entities

-You can setup a new billing entity by clicking on Billing > Billing entities menu on the left after login and selecting the Add new button on the top right corner.
-Alternatively you can provide us with a list of billing entities you wish to create and we can support you with a bulk upload of those.
+You can set up a new billing entity by clicking on Billing > Billing entities menu on the left after login and selecting the Add new button on the top right corner.
+If you wish to upload several billing entities at the same time, we offer a bulk upload functionality using an Excel template.
 Please see below for a list of the information required.

 3. Important information to include

 When you create a new billing entity, some information is essential to ensure that invoices are processed in a timely and smooth manner, reducing your accounting department’s workload.
 The mandatory information depends on the country for which you wish to have local billing.

 Currently, Gelato offers billing entities in 50+ countries and in 30+ currencies.
 Because of limitation by local governance rules, Brazil, India, China, Chile need locally-managed invoicing.